Greg Dyke: At the BBC

-Hutton Report and resignation from BBC
+Hutton Report and firing by the BBC

 Dyke resigned from the BBC on 29 January 2004 along with Gavyn Davies and Andrew Gilligan, after the publication of the Hutton Report into the circumstances surrounding the death of David Kelly.
 Hutton described Dyke's approach to checking news stories as "defective"; when Alastair Campbell complained about the story, Dyke had immediately defended it without investigating whether there was any merit to the complaint.

-In an email sent to all BBC staff just prior to his resignation Dyke wrote:
+In an email sent to all BBC staff just prior to his departure Dyke wrote:

 It was subsequently established that Dyke had offered his resignation to the BBC's Board of Governors while hoping that they would reject it.
-However, he was only able to secure the support of about one-third of the Governors.
+However, he was only able to secure the support of about one-third of the governors.
+Dyke withdrew his resignation offer and was then sacked by the board.

 Some BBC staff felt that too much blame had been placed on their organisation in the wake of the David Kelly affair in the Hutton Report, and that the government was interfering in the BBC.
 Tim Gospill, spokesman for the National Union of Journalists said "Being independent doesn't just mean not having the government telling you what to do.
 It means you can criticise the government as well.
 I'm not at all sure the government understands that."
 Groups of staff staged walk outs from Broadcasting House and other BBC offices in Birmingham, Manchester, Newcastle, Glasgow, Cardiff and Derry, in protest at Dyke's resignation.
 In addition, on 31 January 2004, BBC staff paid for a full-page advert in The Daily Telegraph to express their "dismay" over Dyke's departure.
-The fundraisers hoped to raise £10,000, a lot less than the market rate for a full page advert in a broadsheet newspaper.
+The fundraisers hoped to raise £10,000, a lot less than the market rate for a full-page advert in a broadsheet newspaper.
 Reportedly they raised less than this amount, but were offered a deal by the Telegraph's advertising department which allowed the advert to be printed.
 It was signed by around 4,000 BBC employees; 10,000 (around a third of total BBC staff at the time) submitted their names for publication, but there was not sufficient space to include them all.

 The statement in the advertisement read:

 Speaking on GMTV on 30 January, Dyke himself questioned the conclusions of the report, saying "We were shocked it was so black and white [...]
 We knew mistakes had been made but we didn't believe they were only by us."
 He also said Lord Hutton was "quite clearly wrong" on certain aspects of law relating to the case.

 On 11 January 2007, the BBC published minutes of its post-Hutton board meetings.
-It was revealed that Dyke had said he had been "mistreated and wanted to be reinstated".
+It was revealed that Dyke had said he had been "mistreated and want[ed] to be reinstated".